(Updated for 2020 trips)

 You’re also responsible for your own airfare and travel insurance to reduce the volunteer organization’s burden of hosting you.
 Volunteer organizations differ enormously in terms of the program fees they charge.
 Some organizations charge a higher program fee so that they can provide first class pre-departure and in-country support to volunteers.
 These programs – which include summer volunteer programs for college students – may be more appropriate to prospective volunteers (especially first time volunteers) who would prefer to have more support before, during, and after their volunteer trips.

 On the other hand, other would-be volunteers may be more independent and require less support during the volunteering process.
-This article highlights affordable volunteer organizations such as International Volunteer HQ and Maximo Nivel whose program fees are $1,000 or less to volunteer abroad for 2 weeks, making it possible to travel abroad cheap.
+This article highlights affordable volunteer organizations such as Plan My Gap Year and Maximo Nivel whose program fees are $1,000 or less to volunteer abroad for 2 weeks, making it possible to travel abroad cheap.
 While many aspiring volunteers would love to travel and volunteer abroad for free, the needs of volunteer programs and their host communities can make that very difficult.
 However, this article will show you how to make volunteering abroad affordable.

 In defining cheap, affordable, and low-cost volunteer opportunities, we exclude well-known volunteer programs such as the Peace Corps (USA), United Nations Volunteers, and Voluntary Service Overseas (UK).
 While these are wonderful programs, both the Peace Corps and Voluntary Service Overseas require two year commitments, which may not be feasible for students and professionals who are seeking shorter duration volunteer projects.
 Furthermore, United Nations Volunteers requires a six month commitment and can be a highly competitive program.